Skip to main content

 Practice it out loud

-The single biggest difference between a strong intro and a weak one isn't content — it's pacing.
-The Harvard Business Review piece on the "tell me about yourself" question found that candidates who practice their intro aloud at least five times before the interview deliver 30-40% more confidently than those who only rehearse silently.
+The single biggest difference between a strong intro and a weak one isn't content.
+It's pacing.
+The Harvard Business Review piece on the "tell me about yourself" question makes the same point most interviewers will: candidates who rehearse their opener aloud several times before the call deliver 30-40% more confidently than those who only run it silently.

 Frequently asked questions